All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The best GLP-1 medication for you depends on several factors.
 Your primary goal (weight management vs. Blood sugar control vs. Both) matters.
 Your tolerance for injections, your budget, and your medical history all play a role.

 If weight loss is your primary goal, tirzepatide or semaglutide are typically the strongest options available today.
-If cost matters (and it usually does), compounded versions through telehealth platforms offer the same active ingredients at lower prices.
+If cost matters (and it usually does), compounded versions through telehealth platforms offer compounded formulations of the active ingredient at lower prices.

 If you have type 2 diabetes, several of these medications are approved for both conditions, which may improve insurance coverage.